invoice-x/invoice2data/TUTORIAL.md

 sharing some pattern.
 Those can be e.g. invoice items (good or services) or VAT rates.

+Some companies may use multiple formats for their line-based data.
+In such cases multiple sets of parsing regexes can be added to the `rules`.
+Results from multiple `rules` get merged into a single array.

 It replaces `lines` plugin and should be preferred over it.
 It allows reusing in multiple `fields`.